mastodon/documentation/content/en/client/token.md

 Up until this point, we've been working with publicly available information, but not all information is public.
 Some information requires permission before viewing it, in order to audit who is requesting that information (and to potentially revoke or deny access).

 This is where [OAuth]({{< relref "spec/oauth" >}}) comes in.
-OAuth is a mechanism for generating access tokens which can be used to _authenticate (verify)_ that a request is coming from a specific client, and ensure that the requested action is _authorized (allowed)_ by the server's access control policies.
+OAuth is a mechanism for generating access tokens that can be used to _authenticate (verify)_ that a request is coming from a specific client, and ensure that the requested action is _authorized (allowed)_ by the server's access control policies.

 ## Creating our application {#app}